 It took me three and a half years to figure this out, but I am finally feeling really good about the classes and the structure.
 The kids get lots of movement time, and also a good amount of free choice time and relaxing.

 We have fun and are very productive!

-Grab an outline of my kids yoga classes, plus kids yoga lesson, games, and other freebies in the 7 Days of Kids Yoga and Mindfulness Freebies.
+Grab an outline of my kids yoga classes, plus kids yoga lesson, games, and other freebies from the Free Resources Library.
 Join here!

 Let me know if this helps you in teaching your active and energetic classes.
 Good luck!